 The other set of parents some people assign to him are yet another Asa Fuller and his wife Elizabeth Winchester, originally from Newton, Mass.
 At first this seemed plausible since our Asa was living in Newton when he married in 1818.
 However I found that this couple had moved to St. Albans, Vermont by 1800, and that there was no tick mark for a son of the right age to be Asa in their 1800 census record.
 I then determined that none of their six children were named Asa.

-Our family papers did contain a handy and mostly correct chart of Asa’s family going forward in time which must have been made in the 1970s.
+Our family papers did contain a handy chart of Asa’s descendants made by William Embrey Curtis (1906-1984), the husband of my first cousin twice removed via Asa Fuller.
 This shows all seven of his children who lived to adulthood and some of their descendants.

 Baptist minister Joseph Grafton married 30 year old Asa and 15 year old Sarah Elizabeth Howe 23 Feb 1818 in Newton, Massachusetts.
 Sarah was the youngest child of widowed Roxbury housewright David Howe, age 67, who applied for a Revolutionary War pension in that same year citing “reduced circumstances.”
 His daughter’s early marriage is unusual but may have made financial sense.